UMNKimballLab/WildRiceGeneticDiversity2022/README.md

 To calculate the Polymorphism Information Content (PIC) we used the [snpReady](https://cran.r-project.org/web/packages/snpReady/vignettes/snpReady-vignette.html) R package.
 [The Natural Stand calculation script](Variant_Calling/Marker_Summary/NeiD_and_PIC_with_snpReady.R) and the [Cultivated Calculation script](Variant_Calling/Marker_Summary/Neis_D_cultivated_with_snpReady.R).

 ### Table S6
+Migration rates calculated by BayesAss3 using 1,000,000 burn-in, 10,000,000 iterations, sampling of 200, deltaF=0.1, deltaA=0.25 and deltaM=0.1 This table is too big for rendering but can be downloaded from [here](pop_gen_analyses/Migration/Table_S6.csv).

+### Table S7
 _D_-statistics (ABBA-BABA) results for a diversity collection of Northern Wild Rice (NWR; _Zizania palustris_ L.).
 | P1 | P2 | P3 | ABBA<sup>a</sup> | BABA<sup>a</sup> | BBAA<sup>a</sup> | D | p-value | F4-ratio | Z<sup>b</sup> |
 | :---: | :---: | :---: |:---: | :---: | :---: | :---: | :---: | :---: | :---: |